dotnet/coreclr/Documentation/design-docs/tailcalls-with-helpers.md

 * The CallTarget thunk function then does the following operation:
   * Create local instance of TailCallHelperStack entry and store the current stack pointer value in it.
   * Push the entry to the TailCallHelperStack of the current thread.
-  * Get the arguments buffer from the thread local storage, extract the arguments, release the buffer and call the target function.
+  * Get the arguments buffer from the thread local storage, extract the regular arguments and the optional "this" and generic context arguments and the target function pointer.
+Release the buffer and call the target function.
 The frame of the CallTarget thunk ensures that the arguments of the target are GC protected until the target function returns or tail calls to another function.
   * Pop the TailCallHelperStack entry from the TailCallHelperStack of the current thread.
   * Check the ChainCall flag in the TailCallHelperStack entry.
 If it is set, run epilog and jump to the TailCallHelper.
   * If the ChainCall flag is clear, it means that the last function in the tail call chain has returned.
 So return the return value of the target function.